No-Fault Doctors Near You – Auto Accident Injury Care

 🔎 Why See a No-Fault Doctor Instead of a Primary Care Physician?

 Many primary care doctors will not treat accident-related injuries because they don’t bill auto insurance.
-Even if they agree to see you, they may require upfront payment or may not document your injuries thoroughly enough for a personal injury case.
+Even if they agree to see you, they may require upfront payment or may not document your injuries for a personal injury case.

 🚨 Why can’t I see my Family Doctor after a car accident?